 - Be determined to wait.
 It could take a long while before you get a feedback.
 Also, re-inclusion is usually a long process.
 The request backlog is often enormous as hundreds and thousands of websites receive penalties weekly.

 - In the event that you have a valuable brand on the web, re-inclusion can be hastened by approaching a personnel at an event or a conference.
 Search engineers usually get involved in search industry conferences (SMX, SES, Pubcon, etc.).
 The value of quickly being re-included can be the same as the price of admission.

 It should be noted that it is not obligatory for search engines to remove penalties.
 They are backed by the law to refuse or accept any website or page.
 Therefore, inclusion should not be seen as a right, it is a privilege.
-Be careful and avoid the use of SEO methods that you are not comfortable with.
+Be careful and avoid the use of search engine marketing that you are not comfortable with.
 Otherwise, you could discover yourself in a fix.